 - EIN5259 Industrial Financial Decisions

 - FIN6406 Corporate Finance

 - MAN6167 Leadership in a Global Environment

 The combined BSIT/MSEM pathway has been designed to be a continuous program.
 During this combined BSIT/MSEM pathway, upon completion of all the requirements of the BSIT program, students will receive their BSIT degree.
 Students may elect to permanently leave the combined pathway and earn only the BSIT degree.
 Students who elect to leave the combined pathway and earn only the BS degree will have the same access requirements to regular graduate programs as any other student, but will not be able to use the 9 credit hours in both the BSIT and MSEM degrees.

 For each of the graduate courses counted as credits for both BSIT and MSEM degrees, a minimum grade of “B” is required.
 Only graduate courses with formal lecture can be counted for both degrees.
 The students are responsible for confirming the eligibility of each course with their undergraduate advisors.

-Students interested in the combined program should consult with their undergraduate advisor on their eligibility to the program, preferably during their junior year, since appropriate planning of coursework is required in order to achieve the full nine-credit benefit.
+Students interested in the combined pathway should consult with their undergraduate advisor on their eligibility to the program, preferably during their junior year, since appropriate planning of coursework is required in order to achieve the full nine-credit benefit.
 The student should also meet the MSEM Program Director to learn about the graduate program and available tracks/courses before completing the application form and submitting it to their undergraduate advisor.
 Final decision for admission to the MSEM program will be made by the University Graduate School upon recommendation by the Engineering Management program director.
 Applicants will be notified by the Engineering Management Program and the University Graduate School of the decision on their applications.